kyma-project/kyma/docs/serverless-v2/02-01-serverless-v2.md

     >**NOTE:** Function Controller currently supports Node.js 6 and Node.js 8 runtimes.

-2. Function Controller (FC) detects a new Function CR and reads its definition.
+2. Function Controller (FC) detects a new Function CR.

+4. FC creates a ConfigMap with the lambda definition.

-3. Based on the Function CR definition, FC creates a Kubernetes Job, the purpose of which is to create an image based on the defined lambda.
+3. Based on the ConfigMap, FC creates a Kubernetes Job that triggers the creation of a lambda image.

 4. The Job creates a Pod with the Docker image containing the lambda definition.
 It also pushes the image to a Docker registry.